How MSPs Must Adapt To WFH

 Outsource What You Can

-It’s true there are some risks to outsourcing your helpdesk.
-After all, it’s the primary point of interaction with your company and the users you support.
-So it’s perfectly reasonable to be protective of this interaction and ensure clients are getting high-quality support.
+While it’s true that outsourcing your helpdesk carries some risks—after all, it’s the primary point of contact between your company and the users you support—it’s perfectly reasonable to be protective of this interaction to ensure clients receive high-quality service.

 Documentation

-You can just pay someone else to do the work and assume it will be done well without input or feedback.
-You have to proactively spend time coaching the helpdesk team on process improvement, client experience coaching, and ticket handling.
-Outsourcing this work removes a lot of the burden around hiring and some HR responsibilities, but does not excuse you some actively managing this extension of your team to ensure your standards of client service are being met.
+You need to proactively invest time in coaching the helpdesk team on process improvements, client experience, and ticket handling.
+While outsourcing alleviates some of the burdens of hiring and certain HR responsibilities, it does not eliminate the need for you to actively manage this extension of your team to ensure your standards of client service are upheld.

 You still need to be local